nishgit17/TDOC_Campus_Companion/README.md

 "Roy canteen phone" → Keywords found → db_contact
 "Where is AB-301?" → Keywords found → db_location
+When it fails:

+"I need to contact the mess" → No exact keywords

 # Level 2: Machine Learning (Medium - 0.01s)
 Handles: 25% of queries